The Serpent's Fall

 Speechless for a second, he nodded.
 “Yeah, I think it looks good on you.”

-Thank goodness she is not mentioning anything about the bathroom incident from earlier.
-I will play along as if nothing happened.
+Thank goodness she is not mentioning anything about the bathroom incident.
+I’ll play along as if nothing happened.

 “Thanks,” she said.